urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

 that formula we want to also generate a type for the product of that formula on that subject.
 So our compiler computes:

-    [subject-type hoon] => [product-type formula]
+    [subject-type twig] => [product-type formula]

-As long as `subject-type` is a correct description of some subject, you can take any `hoon` and compile it against `subject-type`, producing a `formula` such that `*(subject formula)` is a product correctly described by `product-type`.
+As long as `subject-type` is a correct description of some subject, you can take any twig and compile it against `subject-type`, producing a `formula` such that `*(subject formula)` is a product correctly described by `product-type`.

 Actually, this works well enough that in Hoon there is no direct syntax for defining or declaring a type.
-There is only a syntax for constructing hoons.
+There is only a syntax for constructing twigs.
 Types are always produced by inference.

 ##Printing types##